Mon-pub/F1Whisper-desktop/docs/src/helper-binary.md

    `.dmg` is a read-only volume).
 3. Preserves ownership of the original app package, so the app is owned by the same user and group after the update.
+4. Removes the `com.apple.quarantine` attribute from the new `.app` package (which was added because it's a downloaded file).
-4. Performs an atomic replacement of the old `.app` package with the new.
+5. If all previous steps were successful, performs an atomic replacement of the old `.app` package with the new.
-5. If the replacement was successful, replies to the launcher with a success message, or an error otherwise.
+6. If the replacement was successful, replies to the launcher with a success message, or an error otherwise.
+7. Performs an application restart when requested by the launcher, after the launcher process has exited.

 ## Development